Name variations: Isrolke, Srolke

 Until the discovery of a small collection of documents in the Central Zionist Archives in 2022, very little was known about Israel Datwnowsky's short life.
 Because he died a single man in his early twenties after living far from his family since the age of fourteen, most of what was known about him came from second-hand stories told by people too young to have known him, and from a handful of photos and postcards.

 According to family lore, a quick summary of his life went something like this: Israel (Isrolke) Datnowsky was born in Latvia, the brother of my paternal grandmother.
-After his mother died, he came to Constantinople with his sisters.
-While they were there set up with wealthy husbands, Isrolke - the "black sheep" of the family who was "slow to learn" - was sent to Palestine.
+After his mother died, Israel and his sisters Ronya and Liska came to Constantinople.
+There, the sisters were set up with wealthy husbands, while Isrolke - the "black sheep" of the family who was "slow to learn" - was sent to Palestine.
 There he lived in the Templer agricultural colony of Wilhelma, near Jaffa.
 He died in 1916 from typhus, although the consensus in the family was that he might have met a more violent death, and had maybe been killed by a jealous husband.

 While researching the story of the Aaronsohn family and their connection with my grandfather and his brother Haim Avraham, I uncovered two mentions about Israel Datnowsky, one in Aaron Aaronsohn's journal, and the other in a letter by Avshalom Feinberg, that offered a new twist on the circumstances of his death.